kimonboehmer/soupfold/README.md

 All experiments mentioned in the paper can simply be reconstructed by running the main function.
 The method <br>
 `public static void doExperiment(int num)`<br>
-takes one argument `num` which specifies the index between 1 and 7 of the experiment to be reconstructed.
+takes one argument `num` which specifies the index of the experiment to be reconstructed.
 Index 0 will execute all experiments in order and is the default option.